ted-spence-avalara/developer-dot/communications/dev-guide_rest_v2/getting-started/authentication.md

 <h3>Optional Headers</h3>

-Our tax engine allows for additional customization when calculating taxes and we accomplish this through the creation of <b>Client Profiles</b>.
-We will discuss how Client Profiles work in more detail in the <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/customizing-transactions/">Customizing Transactions</a> section.
-For now, just know that you have the ability to pass an additional header to specify a specific profile:
+Our tax engine allows for additional customization when calculating taxes through <b>Client Profiles</b>.
+For details about how Client Profiles work, see <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/customizing-transactions/">Customizing Transactions</a>.
+For now, just know that you can pass an additional header to use a specific profile:

 <div class="mobile-table">
   <table class="styled-table">